mpak/DisableSearchSharing/README.md

 * Skype - crashes when any (even empty) library injected
 * Mou - requires library compiled with `-fobjc-gb` but gcc does not support it any more
+* iOS Simulator does not work (starts with black screen) if XCode was launched with this library injected
 * something else I have no installed

 ## Description